out again, because I think it's such an important topic. The

 You will find that the words alone will touch your heart.
 I

-know that this book is available on Bookshare because my friend
+know that this book is available at bookshare.org, because my

 As I read this book, certain quotes kept jumping out at me.
 I